Polyps and Medusas

 Eumetazoa have simple muscles and nerves that enable animals to move.
 Nerves conduct signals quickly and allow for fast responses and complex behavior.
 Muscles do the actual moving.
 While we wouldn't call a jellyfish quick, they can—unlike sponges—move a little under their own power.

 The Cnidarian body is like a bag with one opening that leads to a digestive cavity.
 The opening is a mouth that is surrounded by tentacles, which is where the stinging cells are.
 (The shape sounds a little like a sponge, right?
 Sponges aren't symmetrical, though, and sponges have no tentacles or stinging cells.
 They also don't have a mouth.)
-There are two versions of this, the polyp
+There are two body types for cnidarians: the polyp and the medusa.

-The polyp is a shaped like a tube and is generally sessile.
-(Translation: it anchors somewhere.)
+The polyp is shaped like a tube and is generally sessile.
+(Translation: it anchors somewhere so it can't wander off.)
 Cnidarians with a polyp body include sea anemones, coral, and hydra.
 The medusa is a free-swimming, reverse version of the polyp.
 The polyp is anchored with its mouth and tentacles facing up.
-The medusa is a flattened, more sack-like version of the polyp, floating with its mouth down and tentacles hanging below.
+The medusa is a flattened, more sack-like version, floating with its mouth down and tentacles hanging below.
 A jellyfish (or sea jelly, since it isn't really fish) is a medusa.

 These animals have only two layers, between which is a squishy gel called mesoglea ("middle glue").
 This is what puts the jelly in jellyfish.
 The mesoglea is a non-living substance secreted by the living cell layers.

 Cnidarians can reproduce sexually or asexually.
 When it comes to reproduction, the oldest animal phyla have the most flexibility.
-Many cnidarians alternate between polyp and medusa during their life.
-Each stage has a different reproductive method, asexual in the polyp stage and sexual in the medusa stage.
-Most cnidarians are hermaphrodites, but some have male and female forms that participate in sexual reproduction.
+Many cnidarians alternate between polyp and medusa forms during their life.
+Each stage has a different reproductive method: asexual in the polyp stage and sexual in the medusa stage.
+Most cnidarians are hermaphrodites (meaning they have both male and female reproductive organs), but some are individually male or female and participate in sexual reproduction.
 Some polyp forms reproduce asexually by budding, while some medusa can split down the middle.

-This Cnidarian looks like a medusa, but is actually bunch of polyps, so integrated that they cannot exist independently.
-Plus, it is deadly.
+This Cnidarian looks like a medusa, but is actually bunch of polyps, so integrated that they can't exist independently.
+Plus, it's deadly.

 Comb jellies look a bit like a transparent sack with a couple long whiskers.
-They have two tentacles and the tentacles have special organs that help detect in what direction the animal is moving.
-The tentacles do not have stinging cells, but do have cells that are sticky and can bind to prey.
+They have two tentacles, and the tentacles have special organs that help detect in what direction the animal is moving.
+The tentacles don't have stinging cells; rather, they have cells that are sticky and can latch on to prey.